decodewithraghu/Performance-Metrics-Toolbar/README.md

 ## Usage

-1. Once installed, visit any webpage
+1. Once installed, visit any webpage (including SPAs like React, Vue, or Angular apps)
 2. The performance toolbar will automatically appear as a **terminal-style bar at the bottom** of the page
 3. **View metrics** at a glance with yellow labels and green values
 4. **Minimize/Maximize** by clicking the − / + button in the top-right
-5. **Refresh metrics** by double-clicking anywhere on the toolbar
+5. **Refresh metrics** by clicking the ↻ button or double-clicking anywhere on the toolbar
+6. **Navigate in SPAs**: Metrics update automatically when you navigate between routes
-6. **Click "Slowest Call"** to see detailed breakdown of top 5 slowest XHR/API calls
+7. **Click "Slowest Call"** to see detailed breakdown of top 5 slowest XHR/API calls
-7. **Click "↓ HAR"** to download a HAR file with all XHR/API performance data
+8. **Click "↓ HAR"** to download a HAR file with all XHR/API performance data
-8. **Monitor FPS** in real-time with color-coded performance (green ≥50fps, yellow ≥30fps, red <30fps)
+9. **Monitor FPS** in real-time with color-coded performance (green ≥50fps, yellow ≥30fps, red <30fps)
+10. **Track navigations**: The toolbar title shows how many route changes have occurred (e.g., "Nav: 3")

 ## Metrics Explained